unicolet/opennms-sendevent-webhook/README.md

     gradlew.bat clean shadowJar

-Run it as a standalone program on a console (all platforms):
+To run it as a standalone program on a console (all platforms):

     java -jar -DPORT=9090 -Dopennms.host=127.0.0.1 build/libs/opennms-sendevent-webhook-0.1-all.jar